biblius/hextacy/README.md

   ```

   This function needs to be `pub(crate)` as it gets used by the router module.
 Here we pass in the Arcs to the connection pools we want to use and actix's `ServiceConfig`.
-We then construct the service with the specific adapter we want to use for the user repository, pass it the connection pool, wrap the service in actix's `Data` wrapper, set the '/users' resource to call the handler we specified for this route and inject the `PgUserAdapter` as our repository.
+We then construct the service with the specific adapter we want to use for the user repository, pass it the connection pool, wrap the service in actix's `Data` wrapper and configure the server to use it, set the '/users' resource to call the handler we specified for this route and inject the `PgUserAdapter` as our repository.

+The benefits of having this kind of architecture start to become clear once you have more complex logic.
+With only one user repository it might seem like overkill at first, but imagine you have some kind of service that communicates with multiple repositories, the cache and email (e.g. the authentication module from this starter kit).
+Things would quickly get out of hand.
+This kind of structure allows for maximum flexibility in case of changes and provides a readable file of all the business logic (`contract.rs`) and the data we expect to manipulate (`data.rs`).

+Middleware has the same structure, it uses repositories and contains it's own domain logic we want to execute when we receive requests for certain endpoints.

 If your logic gets complex, you can split the necessary files to directories and seperate the logic there.
 The rust compiler will warn you that you need to change the visibilites of the data if you do this, it's best to keep the visibility public only at the endpoint directory and this can be achieved with with `pub(in path)` where path is the module where you want it to be visible, e.g. for one level of nesting it would be `pub(in super::super)`